-At least 50%
+- At least 50% - \ Does not apply to the Basic PPO plan

-\ Does not apply to the Basic PPO plan
+Get a 10% Workers?
+Compensation Discount with our Integrated MediComp Program reduce monthly costs and get more for your money?

-Get a 10% Workers Compensation Discount with our Integrated MediComp Program with a Premium Only Plan (P.O.P.)
+Are you already taking advantage of these special opportunities to with a Premium Only Plan (P.O.P.)
 Cut Payroll Taxes

 Wouldn't it be great to get a 10% discount?
-With Integrated MediComp combining medical coverage from Blue Cross and with Workers' Compensation insurance from Employers Compensation Insurance Company (ECIC), you get that and more:
+With Integrated MediComp combining medical coverage from Blue Gross and with Workers' Compensation insurance afrom Employers Compensation Insurance Company (ECIC), you get that and more: